grantmgraves/rpi_ADCP_datalogger/README.md

 Other notes: make sure to update your Rpi to latest version via internet connection, including python.
 Python dependencies are listed under rpi_ADCP_datalogger/Python_requirements

-Instructions for setting up Rpi are listed under /rpi_ADCP_datalogger/rpi_setup
+Instructions for setting up Raspberry Pi as a datalogger are listed under /rpi_ADCP_datalogger/RPI_setup